 Delivery drivers often have to drive through alleys and back areas to make deliveries, which puts them in some tight spots — literally.
-Sharp turns, narrow roadways and tight entrances into parking lots make maneuvering more challenging.
+Sharp turns, narrow roadways, and tight entrances into parking lots make maneuvering more challenging.

 One of the greatest benefits of training is that it creates a common language among drivers and gives managers a starting point for conversations about driving safety.
-A culture of driving safety helps set a tone and expectation from day one.
+A driving safety culture helps set a tone and expectation from day one.
 Once established, this culture of driving safety becomes part of the company’s overall mindset.

-Driver safety training: There’s no substitute for hands-on, behind-the-wheel training.
+There’s no substitute for hands-on, behind-the-wheel training.
 This kind of training, when coupled with classroom instruction, allows drivers to apply specific principles of safety each time they get in their vehicles.
 Working with an instructor in person allows the instructor to point out unsafe habits that the driver may not realize they have and offer ways to correct and improve their driving skills.